 AI and Migrant Workers

-In many countries, agriculture relies heavily on migrant workers, who often work under challenging conditions for low pay.
+In many countries, agriculture relies heavily on manual and migrant workers, who often work under challenging conditions for low pay.
 As AI becomes more prevalent in this sector, these workers could face job loss.
 However, there is also potential for AI to improve working conditions by taking over the most physically demanding tasks, allowing workers to focus on less strenuous and potentially more rewarding roles.
 It's a delicate balance that requires careful thought and policy-making.

 The Environmental Impact of AI in Plant Care

 AI also has the potential to significantly impact the environment.
 On one hand, AI can help us manage resources more efficiently, reducing waste and minimizing the environmental footprint of agriculture.
-For instance, AI can analyze soil and weather data to optimize irrigation, reducing water usage.
-On the other hand, the production and operation of AI technologies require significant energy, and the environmental impact of this energy use must be considered.
+For instance, AI can analyze soil and weather data to optimize irrigation, reducing water usage, or AI powered drones may be able to spot-apply pesticides or herbicides for minimal ecological collateral damage.

 Trust, but Verify